Quick Navigation

 Why We Need Automation in KiCad?

 Imagine finishing your schematic, importing it into your PCB editor, and instead of facing a three-day routing marathon, you define your core design rules, click a button, and watch as an intelligent agent places and routes your board in minutes.
 You're no longer a hard-working engineer doing repetitive tasks; you're a supervisor, free to focus on the high-level, critical aspects of your design.
 This isn't a fantasy from a million-dollar EDA suite.
 It's the future we believe is possible with AI PCB automation for KiCad, and it addresses the platform's most significant bottleneck: its entirely manual workflow.
+Unlike tools such as Altium or Cadence that offer some degree of autorouting, KiCad autorouting has historically depended on external plugins like FreeRouting—and even those require significant manual setup.

 In our previous posts, we discussed [how we automate altium ai pcb routing], [why pcb autorouting remains broken] and [why autoplacement requires manual intervention].
 While those challenges exist in commercial EDA platforms, KiCad doesn't even have these automation features to begin with.
 The question we're addressing today: Can we bring effective AI PCB automation to KiCad's manual-only workflow?